What to Wear to a Spartan Race

 MudGear makes compression and loose fit shorts for Spartan races.

 There are racers that race solely in compression shorts, but for those of us who are a bit more modest, a pair of outer shorts is a nice addition.
 One of the benefits is that unlike most compression shorts and pants, they’ll come with pockets for your gels, chews and mustard packets.
 Just make sure the pockets are zippered or you’ll be hauling mud after the first Dunk Wall.
 A good pair of compression shorts/pants, like the ones made by 2XU, is usually worth the money, but when it comes to an outer layer, affordability is an important factor.
 You’ll be dragging them through the dirt and rocks; they’ll get snagged on barbed wire and caught on brambles.
 The TBMPOY Men's 7'' Quick Dry Athletic Shorts with Zipper Pockets are fantastic and are inexpensive enough that it won’t crush your soul when they inevitably get torn.
 MudGear also has Men’s Freestyle Shorts with zip pocket.
 They’re not compression shorts, but they have a firm and comfortable knit liner.
-Many racers cut the liner out to pair their Freestyle with MudGear’s Base Layer Boxer Brief.
+Many racers cut the liner out to pair their Freestyle with MudGear’s Elite Fit Compression Shorts.

 UPPER BODY